cmehrabian/bill/README.md

 The only real nodejs based request handler is for index.html.
 All of the actual data transfer and state changes are done in socket.io, in the file sockets.js.
 I did this because angular templates allow client-side state to change independent of the server, so using traditional async seemed unnecessarily restricting.

-### Links

-Links are tricky.
-The first thing to do when a link is made is check to see if a cycle has been created.
-This basically means following all parents and links and seeing if you end up where you started.
-If so, remove the most recent of the two linked points and propagate its inverse value through the graph.

-If it's not linked, then there are two possibilities.
-Either the linked nodes share a common ancestor or they don't.
-If they do, it needs to be found.
-Consider this graph

-A1 -> B
-		> D
-A2 -> C

-And say A1 has a value of 10 and A2 has a value of 4.
-When they are linked, the total value of both A1 and A2 goes to 14.
-This means that B gets +4 propagated to it and C gets +10.
-D, however, already had both the values of A1 and A2 affecting it, and so logically its value shouldn't increase.
-So the reason the common parent needs to be found is so we can figure out where to cut off the propagation.

 ## Closing